MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/unit1-deploy-cluster/README.md

 * Navigate to the **CloudFormation** service by clicking on the **Services** link at the top of the AWS Console page.
 * Select your CloudFormation stack by clicking the checkbox.
 * Click the **Outputs** tab below the list of CloudFormation stacks for the URL.

+<a name="optional"></a>
+### Optional Excercise

+Once you go through the basic flow of deploying a cluster, you can also customize the cluster by using different deployment type.

+- Use the CloudFormation template that deploys cluster into **existing VPC**. ([Step 3 of Launching](#step3))
+- Fill in the following parameters. ([Step 5 of Launching](#step5))
+	* Stack Name - a unique stack name across the account (example: use last name as prefix)
+	* IAM Role - a previously created Identity and Access Management role name.
+	* Volume Size - leave at the default of 10 GB.
+	* Volume Type - leave at the default.
+	* Spot Price - leave blank.
+	* SSH Key Name - a previously created EC2 Key-Pair name.
+	* **Number of Zones - Set to 1.
+Deploy to only 1 availability zone.**
+	* Nodes Per Zone - total number of nodes per Zone.
+Leave this at 1 to create a simple 3-node cluster.
+	* **Availability Zone - select "us-west-2a" from dropdown menu.**
+	* Instance Public IP - leave at the default of disable.
+	* Logging SNS ARN - optional.
+Leave at the default value.
+	* **VPC - Select the VPC you created in this exercise unit.**
+	* **Subnets - Select one subnet you created in this excercise unit.**
+	* Admin User - the MarkLogic administrator user name.
+The user and password will be created when the cluster is created.
+	* Admin Password - the MarkLogic administrator user password.
+The user and password will be created when the cluster is created.
+	* Licensee - leave at the default value "none" to use the included Developer's License.
+	* LicenseKey - leave at the default value "none"
+- Follow [Step 6 of Launch](#step6) to finish deployment.

+Now you should see a new one node cluster is coming up!